 i |

-Movie to show with Felipe Alou
+Movies to show with Felipe Alou

-Sugar – A fictional movie about a young baseball player who leaves the Dominican Republic to play in the U.S. minor leagues with the hope of making it big.
+A fictional movie about a young baseball player who leaves the Dominican Republic to play in the U.S. minor leagues with the hope of making it big.
 I showed this movie my first couple of years with the book.
-They thought it was pretty cool that he comes to Iowa and was filmed about 2 hours away.
+They thought it was pretty cool that he came to Iowa and was filmed about 2 hours away.
 I stopped showing it & just used Pelotero instead since it went over a lot better.

-In the Time of Butterflies – This movie was inspired by the true story of the Mirabal sisters who were murdered in 1960 for their part in a plan to overthrow the dictator Trujillo.
+This movie was inspired by the true story of the Mirabal sisters who were murdered in 1960 for their part in a plan to overthrow the dictator Trujillo.
 Dustin Williamson shows this movie before starting Felipe Alou.
 (I have never actually used this film.
 It looked a little too slow/boring for my students).

 After reading chapters 1 and 2, and discussing questions from the teacher’s guide, we completed this activity about schools around the world.